BSski/discord-reminder-bot/README.md

 ## :arrow_up: Room for improvement
 - Automated live tests (dedicated bot for testing this one),
+- some functions should be refactored into several new ones,
 - generating a jpg of the incoming week with your reminders on it,
 - interval reminders,
 - parsing different formats of dates (dateutil.parser),